The Most Incredible People Are Often the Most Overlooked.

 An idea becomes a conversation.

-And more like walking back into a well-stocked library and thinking,
+Like walking back into a well-stocked library you already know your way around.

-It feels like handing someone the exact book they didn’t even know they were looking for.
+It feels like handing someone exactly what they were hoping to find.

 Kind Words From Even Kinder Humans